Bill02Chen/DIP_Project/readme.md

 # Image Art Style Changing

 ## Description
-A really small but interesting expirement in using tradition image processing way to change image's art style
+A really small but interesting expirement in using tradition image processing way to change image's art style.

+## Methodology
+Basic idea is smoothing and edge enhancement.
+There are also some adaptive function designed by myself.

 ## How to use